sroccaserra/renoise-8-bit-sample-loader/README.md

 Tentative Renoise tool to load 8 bit samples from the Amiga era (IFF and RAW 8 bit signed mono PCM only).

-Warning: I am not sure I have the time or skills to finish this.
+`/!\` Warning: this is unusable at the moment, I am not sure I have the time or skills to finish this.
 If you whish to help, please make a pull request.

 If you wonder what a sample from the Amiga era is, you can look here: